Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Methodology

-From \eqref{eq:lambda_expression}, we define a \textit{shadow price contribution matrix} $W$ that recovers, in unreduced form, the element-wise cost-weighted MV contributions before they are column-wise aggregated into the observed CV shadow prices from the LP solution:
+To generalize \eqref{eq:cv_shadow_price} to all CVs, we define a \textit{shadow price contribution matrix} $W$ that describes, in unreduced form, the element-wise cost-weighted MV contributions before they are column-wise aggregated into the observed CV shadow prices from the LP solution in \eqref{eq:lambda_expression}:

-$W$ explains the marginal cost of individual MV movements responsible for enforcing CV constraints in the active constraint set $\mathcal{A}$.
-Each \( w_{ij} \) element represents the contribution of $MV_i$ to the shadow price \( \lambda_j \) of $CV_j$, which is a weighted sum along each CV column in the $W$ matrix, $\lambda_j = \sum_{i=1}^{k} w_{ij}$ as illustrated in Fig.~\ref{fig:lambda_sum_matrix}.
+The shadow price of each CV is recovered as a weighted sum along each CV column in the $W$ matrix, $\lambda_j = \sum_{i=1}^{k} w_{ij}$. $W$ explains the marginal cost of individual MV movements responsible for enforcing CV constraints in the active constraint set $\mathcal{A}$.

-The physical interpretation of $W$ is complicated by the directional asymmetry and sign patterns on the CV shadow prices $\lambda$, as described earlier in \eqref{eq:lambda_expression}.
+However, the physical interpretation of $W$ is complicated by the directional asymmetry and sign patterns on the CV shadow prices $\lambda$, as described earlier in \eqref{eq:kkt_stationarity_net}.
 If \(\lambda_j < 0\), the CV upper bound is constrained.

 For a consistent interpretation in alignment with the cost-reducing direction of the LP objective, we apply a sign-adjusted correction to each column of the $W$ matrix:

 After sign correction, \(W^{\mathrm{corr}}_{ij} < 0 \) represents a signed \textit{marginal improvement} in the LP objective, quantifying a cost‐minimizing contribution of $MV_i$ that is economically aligned with the LP objective, regardless of whether $CV_j$ is constrained at the upper or lower bound.